christopheml/soulshape-journal/README.md

 ### Using Curse/Overwolf

-Soulshape Journal has been [added to Curseforge](https://www.curseforge.com/wow/addons/soulshape-journal) and should be available from your Curse/Overwolf client.
+Soulshape Journal has been [added to Curseforge](https://www.curseforge.com/wow/addons/soulshape-journal) and should be available from your Curse/Overwolf client, or the WowUp-CF client.

 ### Using a third party client and Github

 Most third-party clients allow installing addons directly from Github.

-#### Ajour

-Click "Install from an URL", paste `https://github.com/christopheml/soulshape-journal` and follow instructions.
-Ajour should pick up updates when they're published.

-#### WowUp
+#### WowUp (non-CF version)

 Select "Get Addons", then on the top-right corner, click "Install from URL", paste `https://github.com/christopheml/soulshape-journal` and click "Import".
 WowUp should pick up updates when they're published.